Answer is B False:

 This approach ensures compatibility and interoperability with a wide range of tools and applications that support JDBC or ODBC, making it easier to integrate Snowflake into existing ecosystems or use preferred third-party tools for data analysis, reporting, or other purposes.

-Answer is A.True
+Answer is False:

 A voting comment increases the vote count for the chosen answer by one.